kajagopalas/CustomerOrdersDB/README.md

 ## File Structure
 - `schema/`: Contains SQL scripts to create tables and relationships
 - `queries/`: Contains SQL queries grouped by concepts or scenarios
-- `docs/`: Documentation and notes on project insights

 ## How to Use
 1. Run schema scripts to create the database structure.